ialbert/bio/README.md

 [docs]: https://ialbert.github.io/bio/
 [examples]: https://github.com/ialbert/bio/blob/master/test/bio-examples.sh

-## Why do we need this software?
+## What does this software do?

+This software was designed to teach bioinformatics concepts.

-If you've ever done bioinformatics you know how even seemingly straightforward tasks require multiple steps, arcane incantations, reading documentation and numerous other preparations that slow down your progress.
+If you've ever done bioinformatics you know how even seemingly straightforward tasks require multiple steps, arcane incantations, and numerous other preparations that slow down the progress.
+Simple tasks can take seemingly inordinate number of complicated steps.

-Time and again I found myself not pursuing an idea because getting to the fun part was too tedious.
 The `bio` package is meant to solve that tedium.
 With `bio` you can write things like this:

-    # Fetch the data from NCBI.
+1\.
+Fetch the data from NCBI.

     bio NC_045512 --fetch --rename ncov
     bio MN996532  --fetch --rename ratg13

-    # Align the DNA for the S protein.
+1\.
+Align the DNA for the S protein and show the peptide translation with 1 letter peptide code.

-    bio ncov:gene:S ratg13:gene:S --end 60 --align
+    bio ncov:S ratg13:S --end 60 --align -pep1

-to align the first 60 basepairs of the DNA sequence for the coding sequences of the  `S` gene from the SARS-COV-2 novel coronavirus to its closest (known) relative, the bat coronavirus RaTG13.
-The command above will print:
+to produce

 ```
 # Ident=57(95.0%)  Mis=3(5.0%)  Gaps=0(0.0%)  Target=(1, 60)  Query=(1, 60)  Length=60  Score=273.0  NUC.4.4(11,1)

+              M  F  V  F  L  V  L  L  P  L  V  S  S  Q  C  V  N  L  T  T
 YP_009724390 ATGTTTGTTTTTCTTGTTTTATTGCCACTAGTCTCTAGTCAGTGTGTTAATCTTACAACC
              ||||||||||||||||||||||||||||||||.||||||||||||||||||||.|||||.
 60
 QHR63300.2   ATGTTTGTTTTTCTTGTTTTATTGCCACTAGTTTCTAGTCAGTGTGTTAATCTAACAACT
+              M  F  V  F  L  V  L  L  P  L  V  S  S  Q  C  V  N  L  T  T
 ```

 If you wanted to align the same sequences as translated proteins `bio` lets you write:

-    bio ncov:gene:S ratg13:gene:S --end 60 --translate --align
+    bio ncov:S ratg13:S --end 60 --translate --align

 to generate: